ghofrane1122/Android-Memory-Forensics-with-Volatility3/README.md

 ## Want to Try It Yourself?

-You’ll find everything you need in this [Google Drive folder] ([https://drive.google.com/drive/folders/1igTvN26OEXcU2gCMnaY_mSRzVTkO5KFl?usp=sharing].
+You’ll find everything you need in this link [https://drive.google.com/drive/folders/1igTvN26OEXcU2gCMnaY_mSRzVTkO5KFl?usp=sharing].

 It contains four folders: